 - Fast MRI.
 Patients with dense breast tissue, those who have a mildly elevated risk for developing breast cancer or those who have a family history of the disease can purchase a low-cost breast cancer screening that takes approximately 10 minutes.
 This supplemental screening is self-pay ($250*) and is available at all UH locations that perform breast MRIs.
 To learn more about the Fast MRI program, call 216-844-1700 or speak to your physician.

 For more information or to take advantage of one of these programs, call 216-844-BRST.

-Digital Mammography Offered at most UH Locations
+Digital Mammography Offered at Most UH Breast Health Centers

 When compared to traditional mammography, digital mammograms provide sharper images, leading to better and earlier detection of abnormalities.
 And, with digital mammography, the images are stored as computer files instead of on film, which enables the physician to manipulate and share the images with other healthcare professionals.
 Digital mammography is optimal for all women and significantly better for: